naviisml/so_long/README.md

-# C Minilibx Boilerplate
+# so_long

-This is a C Boilerplate for my future C projects on Codam using Minilibx.
-This boilerplate allows me to start projects swiftly with a pre-made template.
+This project is a very small 2D game.
+Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements.

+## Features

+- ???

 ## Requirements